bneidlinger/RobotWars/RobotWars_app_code.md

                  }
              });

-            // Server signals that the game has ended (for players) this.socket.on('gameOver', (data) => {
+            // Server signals that the game has ended (for players - includes test games) this.socket.on('gameOver', (data) => {
                  // Ignore if spectating
                  if (this.isSpectating) {